rhizoome/git-pijul/README.md

 Options:
   --help  Show this message and exit.

 Commands:
-    create  create a new pijul repository
-    update  update a repository create with git-pijul
+  create   create a new pijul repository shallow  create a new pijul repository from current revision without... update   update a repository created with git-pijul
 ```

 `git-pijul create` finds an ancestry-path with `git rev-list --ancestry-path